 The relevant first aider is responsible for keeping a record of first aid related incidents that occur within the school.
-A central record of first aid treatment, given by a first aider, is held in reception.
+A central record of first aid treatment, given by a first aider, is held in SIMS against the student's record.
+Any serious injuries are reported to Trust Business Manager who maintains a central record.
 The school reception team is responsible for checking the first aid containers are stocked and re-stocked as necessary.
 Extra stock is held in the school.